adobecom/aem-milo-migrations/docs/bacom.md

   (not an issue but some CSS value are not computed + objects are not explorable in the web console)!

 * Only use existing Milo blocks (no code added to https://github.com/adobecom/bacom)

+* When starting a new import task, check that the pages you need to import render as expected in the importer UI, in the `Page preview` iframe.
+  (Depending on the width, the page might render in mobile mode, removing some elements you want to import)

 ### Milo